-1. Kickstarter
+1. Kickstarter lever

 If the engine fails to start by pushing the start switch, try to start it by using the kickstarter.
 To start the engine, fold out the kickstarter lever, move it down lightly with your foot until the gears engage, and then push it down smoothly but forcefully.
-This model is equipped with a primary kickstarter, allowing the engine to be started in any gear if the clutch is disengaged.
+This model is equipped with a primary kickstarter, allowing the engine to be started in any gear if the clutch is disengaged and the sidestand is up.
 However, shifting the transmission into the neutral position before starting is recommended.